 “Oftentimes, new business sales teams do not set realistic expectations when they are closing the deal, and so then it takes the CSM a little bit of grunt work to realign those expectations,” says Basile.

 For instance, an Account Executive (AE) promises a discount on premium features or services when the account only pays standard pricing.
 While this may sweeten the deal in the beginning, it might not actually be feasible, and can lead to the CSM having to re-establish expectations down the line.

 Professionals on the account management side should have a collaborative strategy (as well as a CRM platform) that allows them to look back at the entire customer journey in order to gain visibility into the holistic account history.

-You can even go beyond account history and look for key events that could underscore the health of the customer relationship such as Net Promoter Score (the percentage of customers rating their likelihood to recommend a company, product, or service to a friend or colleague) or opportunities.
+You can even go beyond account history and look for key events that could underscore the health of the customer relationship such as Net Promoter Score (the percentage of customers rating their likelihood to recommend a company, product, or service to a friend or colleague) or cross-selling opportunities.

 3. An account doesn’t know how to use your product

 When your customer isn’t using the product they paid for accurately, churn is on the horizon.